-Matrix Solutions Inc. successfully achieved site closure at a chloride impacted wellsite using a riskbased closure strategy based on numerical groundwater modelling (Matrix, 2016).
+Matrix Solutions Inc. successfully achieved site closure at a chloride impacted wellsite using a Numerical Model Approach (Matrix, 2016).

 A wellsite located in Alberta had salinity impacts distributed for approximately 16 m around the well head with chloride concentrations between 2,000 and 4,000 mg/L. The total mass of chloride was estimated to be relatively small, but the resources that would have been required to excavate the salinity impact would have been disproportionately large and appeared to be inappropriate when compared to the magnitude of the impact.
 Attempts to find a more practical remedial solution using the subsoil salinity tool were unsuccessful.